 Intense protection of the area will also be put in place and one of the goals of PPI for 2005 is to find a conservation NGO willing to take over the Parc National du Haut Niger's protection since the AGIR program is now coming to an end.
 It is anticipated that after the first group is successfully released, this new site could be reused for additional chimpanzee releases.

-We're also planning on continuing with education and sensitization of local people by reprint and distributing stickers and posters.
+We're also planning on starting the education and sensitization project under the JGI grant and we'll reprint the stickers.

 Depending on funding, we're hoping to build a new kitchen and buy a new car as well.